-Discharge options for Direct Reduced Iron and its Hot Transport
+Discharge Options for Direct Reduced Iron and its Hot Transport

-Discharge options for Direct Reduced Iron and its Hot Transport
+Discharge Options for Direct Reduced Iron and its Hot Transport

-In the coal based process, the produced DRI is mixed with char that is needed to be separated from DRI.
+In the coal based process, the produced DRI is mixed with char, which is needed to be separated from DRI.
 Hence DRI-char mixture is cooled in a rotary cooler and then char is separated from DRI by the magnetic separation process.
-In the case of vertical shaft furnace processes, since char is not present along with DRI.
+In case of the vertical shaft furnace process, char is not present along with DRI.
 Vertical shaft direct reduction furnace has traditionally been built for the production of cold direct reduced iron (CDRI).
 In this furnace, the DRI produced after reduction is cooled in the lower part of the furnace to around 50 deg C. CDRI is temporarily stored in silos for passivation before it is transported to a nearby steel melting shop for its later use.

-HDRI is discharged from the vertical shaft furnace at a temperature of around 700 deg C and transported in hot condition to the steel melting shop for charging of DRI directly in electric arc furnace (EAF) in hot condition.
-The charging of hot DRI in EAF directly from a vertical shaft DRI kiln is known as hot charging.
+HDRI is discharged from the vertical shaft furnace at a temperature of around 700 deg C and transported in hot condition to the steel melting shop for charging of DRI directly in EAF in hot condition.
+The charging of hot DRI in EAF directly from a vertical shaft DRI furnace is known as hot charging.

 The energy saving occurs in case of charging HDRI because of less requirement of energy in the EAF for heating the DRI to its melting temperature.
 The rule of the thumb is that the electricity consumption is reduced by around 20 kWh/tLS (kilo-watt hours per ton of liquid steel) for each 100 deg C increase in the charging temperature of DRI.
-Thus, the minimum saving when charging hot DRI at over 600 deg C in the EAF is 120 kWh/tCS.
+Hence, the minimum saving when charging HDRI at over 600 deg C in the EAF is 120 kWh/tLS.
 An additional benefit of the electrical energy savings is reduction in electrode consumption, since there is a linear relationship.
-The saving in the electrode consumption of the order of 0.5 to 0.6 kg/tLS is expected.
+The saving in the electrode consumption of the order of 0.5 kg/tLS to 0.6 kg/tLS is expected.
 Fig 2 shows relationship of HDRI with power and electrode saving.

-The increase in productivity of EAF due to hot DRI charging is significant since use of hot DRI reduces tap to tap time and hence the heat duration.
-As compared with charging of cold DRI, an increase of productivity upto 20 % is achieved with hot DRI charging.
+The increase in productivity of EAF due to HDRI charging is considerable since use of HDRI reduces tap to tap time and hence the heat duration.
+As compared with charging of CDRI, an increase of productivity up to 20 % is achieved with HDRI charging.
 Use of HDRI also results in the reduction in the specific refractory consumption.
-The saving in the refractory consumption is of the order of 1.8 to 2 kg/tLS.
+The saving in the refractory consumption is of the order of 1.8 kg/tLS to 2 kg/tLS.
 Fig 3 shows performance of EAF with 100 % of HDRI charge.